Wellesley College Library Collection Development Policy

 The Library maintains a very selective list of standing orders for monographic sets-in-progress.
 Publisher standing orders are rarely established.
 Preference is given, instead, to acquiring the most relevant newly published titles from key publishers via the approval plan.

 Textbooks are acquired upon request of faculty or when deemed to be important additions to the general collection in their disciplines.
 Digital editions are preferred, especially when they allow for multiple simultaneous users.
 Normally, only one copy of a textbook will be acquired if it is available only in print format and new editions are not automatically acquired, regardless of format.
+Faculty who wish to donate a copy of the textbooks to the Library collection to be used in their upcoming course(s) should contact their collections subject specialist.

 As a general rule, items added to the general print collections will not be removed unless they are too damaged to use, are too out-of-date to be used effectively, are no longer relevant to the curriculum, or have been replaced by digital surrogates.
 As a practical matter, titles held in multiple copies or formats will be evaluated periodically and reduced to one copy to retain the content while preserving on-campus shelf space.
 Items that only Wellesley holds will be evaluated before being withdrawn to determine if they should be retained or reformatted to preserve the record of scholarship.
-Titles covered by our retention commitment to EAST (Eastern Academic Scholars Trust) will be retained for at least the length of the agreement.
+Titles covered by our retention commitment to EAST will be retained for at least the length of the agreement.
 As on-campus shelf space constraints continue to be felt, material that is determined to be of low potential use – due to content, date of publication, low circulation – may be moved to retrievable off-campus storage to release shelf space for new acquisitions.

 Workbooks are acquired only upon request of faculty when they include sufficient explanatory matter to serve as a reference work or basic introduction to a field.
 Items that are intended to be ‘consumed’ by the student through use are generally not acquired.